awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-copyimage.md

 Required: Yes

 SourceImageId
-The AMI ID to copy from the source region\.
+The AMI ID to copy from the source Region\.
 Type: String
 Required: Yes